gamedeff/Twitch_Batch_Logger/README.md

 * Only Python 3.2+ needed

-* Tested working on Windows 7, OS X Yosemite, and Raspbian on Raspberry Pi
+* Tested on Windows 7 64-bit, OS X Yosemite, and Raspbian on Raspberry Pi